infosupport/rust-workshop/cli/step-by-step-5.md

 2. Inside **api.rs**, we will first define a Rust _struct_ to hold the data we need for interacting with the remote API.
    Think of this _struct_ as all the variables and data our application needs to interact with the REST API:
    * the HTTP client itself,
-   * the remote host name and
+   * the remote hostname and
    * the API key that we read in the previous module.

    Add the following lines to **api.rs**: